FabienD/FabienD/README.md

 ### Hi there 👋

+I am a French developer who started web development in 1998 with PHP after learning Sciences and especially fluid mechanics.

+After 25 years, I still do this job with the same passion.
+I still write in PHP, Javascript and Python, but for a while I like to write in Rust.
+Even though I can write Javascript and CSS code, I must admit that I have more affinity for backend stuff.

 <!--
 **FabienD/FabienD** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.